Vini2/ParallelMatrixMultiplicationUsingOpenMP/README.txt

 Parallel Matrix Multiplication Using OpenMP
 -------------------------------------------

-This project focuses on how to use ‚Äúparallel for‚Äù and optimize a matrix-matrix multiplication to gain better performance.
+This project focuses on how to use ìparallel forî and optimize a matrix-matrix multiplication to gain better performance.
 C++ and OpenMP library will be used.

 This program contains three main components.
     1. Serial Matrix-Matrix Multiplication